Welcome to today's edition of the Rush 24-7 podcast.

 Speaking of which, my stated explanation for why Trump moved so big to the left in the Saturday night debate.

-that there was no attempted strategy to move left, no attempted strategy to try to appeal to moderates and Democrats in the Saturday night debate with the pro-planned parenthood comments and the anti-George W. Bush comments.
+That there was no attempted strategy to move left, no attempted strategy to try to appeal to moderates and Democrats in the Saturday night debate with the pro-Planned Parenthood comments and the anti-George W. Bush comments.

-No, no, no, he was just speaking from the heart.
+He was just speaking from the heart.

-But if you listen to Trump last night on MSNBC, he had a counter-appearance.
+But if you listen to Trump last night on MSNBC, he had a counter appearance.

 Last night was Ben Carson, Ted Cruz, and Marco Rubio.